darshans28122005-max/AI-Cloud-Cost-Optimizer/README.md

 \## ⚙️ How It Works

 1\.
-Fetch EC2 instances
+Fetch all EC2 instances

 2\.
-Get CPU usage from CloudWatch
+Get CPU utilization from CloudWatch

 3\.
-Identify idle instances (<5% CPU)
+Identify idle instances (CPU < 5%)

 4\.
-Stop instance automatically
+Stop unused instances automatically

 5\.
-Send alert notification
+Send email alert using SNS

 6\.
-Log activity
+Log activity in a file

+7\.
+Monitor AWS cost usage